Jadebook-Journal/jadebook-oss/README.md

 We'd like to thank the following because they have helped make Jadebook really good:

 - [shadcn/studio](https://github.com/themeselection/shadcn-studio) -> Our theming is mostly based on the implementation in shadcn/studio
-- [Supabase](https://supabase.com/) - Supaase allows Jadebook to be possible and so easy to setup.
+- [Supabase](https://supabase.com/) - Supabase allows Jadebook to be possible and so easy to setup.
 Big thumbs up to them
 - [Coolshapes](https://coolshap.es/) - These are the nice abstract shapes you see in Jadebook.
-Absolute amazing and adds so much life to the app
+Absolutely amazing and adds so much life to the app
 - [Hono Open API Starter](https://github.com/w3cj/hono-open-api-starter) - The way we setup our backend to use Hono and OpenAPI is heavily inspired by this starter app.
 Great resource.
-- [Pawel Czerwinski](https://unsplash.com/@pawel_czerwinski) - We use his image from Unsplash for alot of Jadebook stuff.
+- [Pawel Czerwinski](https://unsplash.com/@pawel_czerwinski) - We use his image from Unsplash for a lot of Jadebook stuff.
 We love his images btw.